How to

 Example:

 You work in a 20 percent position and must fill in 7.5 work hours per week.
 The form covers the period 15–29 May 2023.
-On 16 May, you start working 100 percent, and NAV tells you that your AAP is will stop from this date.
+On 16 May, you start working 100 percent, and Nav tells you that your AAP is will stop from this date.

 If you fill in 7.5 hours on your employment status form for Monday 15th May, this is too many hours’ work on the one day you can get AAP for this form period, and you will not be paid AAP for this day.
 But if you spread your hours evenly, with 1.5 hours per weekday, your payment for Monday 15th will be correct.